What is iron ore?

 Where is iron ore found?

-There are iron ore deposits all over the world, with Australia, Brazil, the United States and Canada being the largest producing countries.
+Iron ore deposits have been located all over the world, with Australia, Brazil, the United States and Canada being the largest producing countries.
 We have interests in iron ore assets in Australia and Brazil.

 Western Australia

-Our Western Australia Iron Ore (WAIO) business in the Pilbara region contains 5 mines.
+Our Western Australia Iron Ore (WAIO) business contains 5 mines in the Pilbara region.

 With 5 mines, 4 processing hubs and 2 port facilities, our Pilbara iron ore business is all connected by more than 1,000 kilometres of rail infrastructure.
 At each mining hub ore from the mines is crushed, beneficiated (where necessary) and blended to create high-grade hematite lump and fines products.